Phở Bò Sốt Vang – The Rich, Red Wine Twist on Phở

 Vietnamese Red Wine Beef Stew Pho (Pho Bo Sot Vang), a captivating fusion of Vietnamese beef Pho and a rich red wine-infused stew.
 This beef noodle dish is ideal for a chilly fall or winter day.
 The "dump & go" method using your slow cooker (crockpot) or Instant Pot with the slow cooker mode requires minimal effort.

-Marinate the beef: Combine the beef with chicken powder, paprika powder, sugar, red wine, shallots, garlic, ginger and pepper corns.
-Allow it to marinate for about 30 minutes.
+Mix beef with chicken powder, paprika, sugar, red wine, shallots, garlic, ginger, and peppercorns.
+Marinate for 30 minutes.

 Marniate beef with shallot, ginger, garlic, pepper corns, chicken powder, paprika powder, sugar and red wine.